xianyvxxx/tissue-level-contour-regions-associated-with-genomic-profile/tp53/README.md

-This folder contains a collection of the tissue-level regions related to tp53.
+This folder contains the tissue-level regions associated with tp53 and the patches where the regions are located.